seek-oss/skuba/docs/deep-dives/pnpm.md

       ENV NODE_ENV=production
     ```

-13. Modify your `.buildkite/pipeline.yml` file plugins
+13. Modify your `.buildkite/pipeline.yml` plugins

     As our application now contains a `.npmrc` file in our `workdir`, we now also need to also change the mount path in our buildkite plugins.
 We will also be exchanging the `yarn.lock` file for `pnpm-lock.yaml`